WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_9.md

 On that day the LORD their God will save them, as the flock of his people; for like the jewels of a crown they shall shine on his land.

 ###### 17
 For how great is his goodness, and how great his beauty!
-Grain shall make the young men flourish, and new wine the young women. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Grain shall make the young men flourish, and new wine the young women.

 ***